ripanmukherjee/Robotic-Greeter/Development_Code/Speech_Recognition_Code/README.rst

 Also, you can run this program as a stand-alone program.

-3. Speech_Start_End.py_:
-Speech_Start_End.py is to greet the Known and Unknown person.
-It will be called from Main_Process.py with first argument as follow:

-* Case when 0 (For Unknown person): It will greet to Unknown Person
-* Case when Specific Name (For Known person): It will welcome to known Person
-* Case when 1 (For Known & Unknown): It will say Bye

-Also, you can run this program as a stand-alone program.

-4. Speech_Name_Organization.py_:
+3. Speech_Name_Organization.py_:
 Speech_Name_Organization.py is to ask the Name & Organization to Unknown Person.
 Later it will ask the person if they want to save their details or not.
 If this program does not get input from customers within a given time, then it will prompt a pop-up message to enter the details or to click ok or cancel.
 It will be called from ~/Main_Process/Main_Process.py, and depending on the person's response, this program will give an output (inside of a text file: Speech_Name_Organization_Output.text) as YES or NO or NONE.
 And with that response, Main_Process.py will perform different task.

 Also, you can run this program as a stand-alone program.

+4. Speech_Emergency_Evacuation_Procedures.py_:
+Speech_Emergency_Evacuation_Procedures.py program is to show the emergency and evacuation procedure and while showing the image, this program will describe the image by gTTS.
+All the pictures of emergency and evacuation procedures are present inside Emergency_Evacuation_Procedures folder.
+Please check def process_parameter_set() function and check the path before executing this process.

+Also, you can run this program as a stand-alone program.

 .. _Speech_Question.py:             https://github.com/ripanmukherjee/Robotic-Greeter/blob/master/Development_Code/Speech_Recognition_Code/Speech_Question.py
 .. _Speech_Normal.py:               https://github.com/ripanmukherjee/Robotic-Greeter/blob/master/Development_Code/Speech_Recognition_Code/Speech_Normal.py
-.. _Speech_Start_End.py:            https://github.com/ripanmukherjee/Robotic-Greeter/blob/master/Development_Code/Speech_Recognition_Code/Speech_Start_End.py
 .. _Speech_Name_Organization.py:    https://github.com/ripanmukherjee/Robotic-Greeter/blob/master/Development_Code/Speech_Recognition_Code/Speech_Name_Organization.py
+.. _Speech_Emergency_Evacuation_Procedures.py:

 Codes Architecture:
 -----------------------------------